LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

   API_REQUEST_SIGNING: "false"
 ```

+> **Note:** You can get the API Key, API Secret and App/Site Name from the [Configuration > API Credentials](https://dashboard.loginradius.com/configuration) section of your LoginRadius Dashboard.

 After define the configuration key details, its corresponding module must first be instantiated:

 Create login_radius.rb in /config/initializers: